Dynamic Table Overview

 2. Cost-effective: With Dynamic Tables, the company can set reasonable data refresh intervals based on actual needs, avoiding unnecessary waste of computing resources.

-3. Resource Elasticity: During promotional events or holidays, when traffic peaks, Lakehouse resources can be expanded on-demand to handle peak data inflows without maintaining high resource configurations long-term.
+3. Resource elasticity: During promotional events or holidays when traffic peaks, Lakehouse resources can be scaled on-demand to handle peak data inflows without maintaining high resource configurations long-term.

-4. On-demand Computation: In the future, Lakehouse's on-demand computation feature will further improve efficiency, activating resources only when there is data to be computed, thereby reducing costs.
+4. On-demand computation: In the future, Lakehouse's on-demand computation feature will further improve efficiency by activating resources only when there is data to compute, thereby reducing costs.

-In fixed dimension analysis query scenarios, we aim to provide near real-time analysis results.
-Traditional view queries can achieve this, but if a large amount of data transformation is involved, it may slow down the query speed.
-To solve this problem, we can materialize the transformed results, so that the query can directly return these results, thereby improving query speed.
-The materialized results can be in the form of traditional tables or dynamic tables.
+In fixed dimension analysis query scenarios, the goal is to provide near-real-time analysis results.
+Traditional view queries can achieve this, but if large amounts of data transformation are involved, query speed may suffer.
+To address this, you can materialize the transformed results so that queries return pre-computed data directly, improving query speed.
+Materialized results can use either traditional tables or dynamic tables.

-Using traditional tables can provide the highest performance because they return pre-transformed data during queries.
-However, the downside of this method is that it requires regular evaluation of data transformation time and full computation through scheduling, which usually takes a long time.
+Traditional tables offer the highest performance because they return pre-transformed data at query time.
+However, the downside is that you need to periodically schedule full recomputation, which typically takes a long time.

 Dynamic Tables combine the advantages of incremental computation.
-By updating only the records that have changed since the last load, Dynamic Tables not only reduce the build time each time but also maintain data freshness by shortening the time interval.
+By updating only the records that have changed since the last load, Dynamic Tables reduce per-build time and maintain data freshness by shortening the refresh interval.

 Notes

-• When handling a large amount of changing data at the source, the computation task may approach the load of full computation.
-Although incremental computation has obvious efficiency advantages, if you set the refresh interval too short, it may lead to task backlog.
-This is because each refresh operation itself takes a certain amount of time to complete, and if this time exceeds the refresh interval you set, it will cause subsequent refresh tasks to queue up.
+• When processing large volumes of source data changes, the computation task may approach the load of a full refresh.
+Although incremental computation has clear efficiency advantages, setting the refresh interval too short may cause task backlog.
+This is because each refresh operation takes a certain amount of time to complete; if that time exceeds the configured refresh interval, subsequent refresh tasks will queue up.

-• Set a reasonable refresh interval: Based on the frequency of data changes and the refresh time of the task, set a reasonable refresh interval to avoid backlog of refresh operations.
+• Set a reasonable refresh interval: Based on the frequency of data changes and the time each refresh takes, set a refresh interval that avoids backlog.

-• Monitor and adjust: Continuously monitor data change patterns and system performance, and adjust the refresh interval according to the actual situation to achieve optimal utilization of efficiency and resources.
+• Monitor and adjust: Continuously monitor data change patterns and system performance, and adjust the refresh interval based on actual conditions to optimize efficiency and resource utilization.

 • When writing operators, refer to the notes on how operators perform incremental refresh to optimize incremental refresh tasks.